awsdocs/aws-cost-management-user-guide/doc_source/close-account.md

 + [Cross\-account access to the account you’re closing](#cross-access)
 + [Removing Amazon VPC peering connection](#vpc-peering)

-### Your agreement with AWS<a name="aws-agreement"></a>
+### Your agreement with AWS services<a name="aws-agreement"></a>

-Your closure of your AWS account serves as a notice to us that you want to terminate the AWS customer agreement or other agreements with AWS that governs your AWS account, solely with respect to the specific AWS account\.
+Your closure of your AWS account serves as a notice to us that you want to terminate the AWS service customer agreement or other agreements with AWS services that governs your AWS account, solely with respect to the specific AWS account\.
 If you reopen your AWS account during the *post\-closure period* \(that is, within 90 days after your account is closed\), you agree that the same agreement terms will govern your access to and use of the service offerings through your reopened AWS account\.

-If you close the account that you're using for the AWS Firewall Manager administrator, AWS and Firewall Manager handle the closure as follows:
+If you close the account that you're using for the AWS Firewall Manager administrator, AWS services and Firewall Manager handle the closure as follows:

  AWS retains the policy data for the account for 90 days from the effective date of the administrator account closure\.
 At the end of the 90 day period, AWS permanently deletes all policy data for the account\.
 +  To retain findings for more than 90 days, you can archive the policies\.
 You can also use a custom action with an EventBridge rule to store the findings in an S3 bucket\.